nzyoka10/house-rental-management/README.md

 We welcome contributions from the open-source community.
 Whether you're a developer, designer, or documentation enthusiast, you can help us improve this project.
 Please read our [Contribution Guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 Have questions or need assistance?
-Feel free to reach out to us at [your email or contact info].
+Feel free to reach out to us at _0010A
 ## Live Demo

 Explore a live demo of the House Rental Management System [here](insert-demo-link).